ExarcaFidalgo/Shumlex/README.md

 Obra de D. Jorge Álvarez Fidalgo.

+## English ver.

+Given the sudden surge in visits that has blessed this humble repository, a need has arisen to increase its usability by any foreign visitors, which I presume are the vast majority and may not speak Cervantes' language.

+This is a Spanish project intended to be defended before a Spanish University.
+Hence, Spanish shall be kept as the main language of this project, not only because of the academic requirements, i might add.
+Since it is my conviction that it is my responsibility to contribute to the conservation and further development of our language.

+Nonetheless, there is no harm in enabling alternatives.
+Therefore, [there is an English version of this README available.](https://github.com/jorgealvarezfidalgo/Shumlex/blob/master/README_EN.md)

 ## Instalación

 Si usted sólo desea probar la aplicación, la instalación no es necesaria.
 Puede acceder a ella  [en GitHub Pages](https://jorgealvarezfidalgo.github.io/Shumlex), o bien clonar el repositorio si desea probar localmente.